 byHumankind Deodorant Review (the refillable option)

 New York-based byHumankind is one of my favorite sustainable companies, because they’re really innovative with reusable, refillable packaging.
-(I talk about them all the time: I’ve already reviewed their toothpaste & mouthwash tablets, shampoo & conditioner bars.
+(I talk about them a lot: I’ve reviewed their dental products, and shampoo & conditioner bars.
 And their refillable floss and hand sanitizer are among my all-time favorite plastic-free toiletries.)

-Here’s how their deodorant works: Your first order includes a refillable plastic deodorant tube.
-Every refill order is just a cardboard container of deodorant that you slip into the plastic carrier.
+Here’s how the deodorant works: Your first order includes a refillable plastic deodorant tube.
+Every refill order is just a cardboard tube of deodorant that you slip into the plastic carrier.

-I absolutely love the concept – and their floss works the same way.
-It’s one of my favorite products.
-I still think the formula is great, as are the scents, and design, but now that I’ve discovered PAPR, I don’t really see the need for a refillable deodorant container anymore.
+I absolutely love the concept.
+Their floss works the same way, and it’s one of my favorite products.
+I still think the deodorant formula is great, as are the scents, and design.

 byHumankind vs PAPR: Pit Tests